Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

 \begin{remark} Using Theorem~\ref{T:mixed lift field}, it is not difficult to show that the functor $F \rightsquigarrow L$ induced by Theorem~\ref{T:perfectoid field} by forgetting the ideal $I$ is not fully faithful.
 For instance, as $F$ varies over finite totally ramified extensions of the completion of $\Qp(\mu_{p^\infty})$ of a fixed degree, the fields $L$ are all isomorphic. \end{remark}

 Theorem~\ref{T:mixed lift field} implies that the perfectoid property moves up along finite extensions of analytic fields.
-It also moves in the opposite direction. \begin{lemma} Let $K$ be a perfect analytic field of characteristic $p$, and let $G$ be a finite group that acts faithfully on $K$ by isometric automorphisms.
+It also moves in the opposite direction.
+(See Proposition~\ref{P:perfectoid ring descent} for a more general result.)

+\begin{lemma} Let $K$ be a perfect analytic field of characteristic $p$, and let $G$ be a finite group that acts faithfully on $K$ by isometric automorphisms.
 Then $H^1(G, 1 + \gothm_K) = 0$. \end{lemma} \begin{proof} We start with an observation concerning additive Galois cohomology.
-Since $K$ is an acyclic $K^G[G]$-module by the normal basis theorem, the complex
+Since $K$ is an acyclic $K^{G}[G]$-module by the normal basis theorem, the complex

 computing Galois cohomology is exact.
 Using the inverse of Frobenius as in Remark~\ref{R:perfect uniform strict}, we see that this complex is in fact almost optimal exact for the supremum norm on each factor.